Sikorsky SH-3 Sea King: Further developments

-The base design of the Sea King had proved sound and several aspects were judged to be potentially useful for other operators, thus Sikorsky elected to pursue the further development of the rotorcraft for other markets beyond the US Navy.
+The base design of the Sea King had proved sound and several aspects were judged to be potentially useful for other operators, and Sikorsky elected to pursue the further development of the rotorcraft for other markets beyond the US Navy.
 One of the major variants of the Sea King to be produced was a model for civil operators, which was designated as the Sikorsky S-61L.
 The first operator of the S-61L was Los Angeles Airways, who introduced the type to service on 11 March 1962.
 Another noteworthy Sea King variant, the significant change this time being the adoption of a conventional fuselage, the Sikorsky S-61R, was also concurrently developed for transport and search and rescue (SAR) duties, this type being extensively operated by the U.S. Air Force and the U.S. Coast Guard.

 In U.S. Navy service, the initial SH-3A model of the Sea King would be progressively converted into the improved SH-3D and SH-3H variants; these featured more powerful engines and improved sensors that gave the type greater operational capabilities as an ASW platform.
 It was also common for Sea Kings to be converted for non-ASW activities, these roles included minesweeping, combat search and rescue, and as a cargo/passenger utility transport.
 The aircrew on ASW-tasked Sea Kings were routinely trained to carry out these secondary roles as aircraft could often be quickly adapted to perform different missions in the face of operational needs.